Special offer

 Understanding the CAGR formula

-Investors who understand the CAGR formula for past rates of returns also know that they can use the same formula to estimate future profits.
-You can manipulate the CAGR formula algebraically into a formula that can find the future or present value of money or calculate a hurdle rate (the minimum acceptable rate of return or MARR).
-For example, you’ll need $50,000 for your child’s post-secondary education in 18 years.
-With your initial investment of $15,000, what average rate of return do you require to reach your objective?
-Use the CAGR formula as follows:
+Investors who understand the CAGR formula for past rates of return also know they can use the same formula to estimate future profits.
+You can also calculate a hurdle rate (the minimum acceptable rate of return or MARR).

-[(EV/BV) ^ (1/n)] – 1 x 100 = required return
+([(EV/BV) ^ (1/n)] – 1) x 100 = Required return

 or

-[($50,000/$15,000) ^ (1/18)] -1 x 100 = 6.9%
+([($50,000/$15,000) ^ (1/18)]) -1 x 100 = 6.77%

-[(50,000/X) ^ (1/18)] -1 x 100 = 8.0%
+([(50,000/X) ^ (1/18)] -1) x 100 = 8.0%

 What is X?

-X = $12,500
+X = $12,500 (rounded)

-In this example, you need to invest $12,500 to achieve your objective of $50,000 in 18 years with a CAGR of 8%.
+In this example, you invest approximately $12,500 to achieve your objective of $50,000 in 18 years with a CAGR of 8%.

 Adapting the CAGR formula

 Rarely will you invest on the first day of the year and sell the investment on the last day of a future year.
-For instance, on June 1, 2010, you invested $10,000 into a stock and sold it for $16,897.14 on September 9, 2015.
+For instance, on June 1, 2010, imagine you invested $10,000 into a stock (the start value or initial investment amount) and sold it for $16,897.14 on September 9, 2015.
 You want to calculate the CAGR of that investment, but you’ll need the fractional remainder of n (the life of the investment).
-Break down the value into days to get your fractional remainder and divide by 365.
-Using the above example:

-• 213 days in 2010
+• 213 days in a year

-• 365 in 2011
+• 365 in the following year

-• 365 in 2012
+• 365 in the next

-• 365 in 2013
+• 365 in the next

-• 365 in 2014
+• 365 in the next

-• 251 in 2015
+• 251 in the final year

 Totalling 1,924 days.
 Divide 1,924 days by 365 days, and the entire holding period of the investment was 5.271 years, which will take its place in the CAGR formula as follows:

-[($16,897.14/$10,000) ^ (1/5.271)] -1 x 100 = 10.46%
+([($16,897.14/$10,000) ^ (1/5.271)] -1) x 100 = 10.46%

 IRR vs. CAGR